5 great uses

 Sometimes you need to react quickly.
 Imagine you're planning a holiday.
 Your travel agent calls and has reserved cheap flights for you.
 Because the tickets are limited, the agency requires a booking confirmation very soon for the deal to go through.
 No problem.
 Straight after the phone call, you can send the booking confirmation directly by mail and have your tickets in the post the very next day.

-5. Social networks
+5. Post to social networks

 After a really fun evening, you drive home, happily singing a tune in the car.
 On the way, the first Facebook comments arrive in your email inbox.
 They shouldn't be left unanswered.
 Just dictate: “Hi guys, I really enjoyed myself too.
 We should really do that again soon!”
 Send it off, and your comment is already online.